bgachara/bgachara.github.io/posts/rust_ref.md

   - manages rust version, installs compiler, cargo, std lib and other core tools.
   - determines toolcahin depending on the host platform.
   - It is a tool multiplexer as it installs and manages toolchains.
-  - there are two ABIs in use in windows
+  - There are two ABIs in use in windows
     - Msvc abi by vs, provides best interop with other Windows s/w.
     - GNU ABI by GCC.
     - controlled by `rustup set-default host xxxx`, `rustup toolchain install stable-gnu`

 - Cargo
-  - official build and dependency management tool during development.
+  - Official build and dependency management tool during development.
   - i.e compiles code, download and compile dependent libraries, linking libraries and building development and release binaries.
   - Also performs incremental builds of code to reduce compilation time as programs evolve.
   - Also guides idiomatic project structure.